megantron512/dfir-training-workbook/docs/gcp/service_account_abuse.md

 ??? question "Which file was downloaded from the above bucket?"
     ??? tip "Hint"
-        Look at the resource name in the associated event.
+        Look at the resource name in a `storage.objects.get` event.

     ??? info "Answer"
         The targeted bucket is `research-512-service-account-creds.json`.
 Based on the name, there is a good chance this file contains credentials for the service account observed in the initial signal and is how the attacker was able to pivot.